 2) Gene Targeting in Embryonic Stem Cells.
 Gene targeting is performed in either 129 or C57Bl/6N embryonic stem cells.
 This includes knockout (null), knockin, point and conditional (floxed) mutants.
 Our gene targeting service began in 2001, and thus is one of the longest running and most experienced in the country.

-5) In Vitro Fertilization and Frozen Embryo Transfer.
+6) In Vitro Fertilization and Frozen Embryo Transfer.
 The latest technologies for in vitro fertilization are used.
-Reanimation of cryopreserved embryos has increased in demand with the increasing utilization of public repositories.
+Reanimation of cryopreserved embryos from public repositories or other labs can be done by frozen embryo transfer.

 The Case Transgenic and Targeting Facility generates transgenic and knockout mice.
-The facility also performs rederivations, in vitro fertilization, cryopreservation, generates chimeric mice and designs and builds DNA vectors.
+The facility also performs rederivations, in vitro fertilization, cryopreservation, generates chimeric mice and makes mutant mice with CRISPR/Cas nucleases.
 It provides consultation on scientific, technical and practical matters of mouse genetics.
 It is the only transgenic core in the Cleveland area, and serves investigators at CWRU, UHCMC, CCF, the VA Hospital, Metro-Health Hospital and Kent State University.
 The Transgenic Facility is competitive with transgenic cores at other academic institutions in success rates, turnaround and pricing.
 As a local service, it has advantages for local researchers in terms of direct access to consultation and training, in better pricing of services and in control of mouse pathogens.

 The transgenic core places a high priority on consultation, education and training and provides them free of charge for all investigators.
 Consultation, education and training are carried out by the core director, the core staff, and by the core web site.